koinos/koinos-docs/docs/content/quickstart/contract-developer-guide.md

 - The WASM binary (`*.wasm`)
 - A type descriptor file (`*.pb`)

-At the moment, we must manually create an ABI file to use with `koinos-cli` -- this will require utilizing the type descriptor file.
+At the moment, we must manually create an Application Binary Interface (ABI) file to use with `koinos-cli`.
+This will require utilizing the type descriptor file.
 For more information on how that file is structured see the [Contract ABI](../architecture/contract-abi.md) documentation.